Undekhi

 Undekhi (English: Unseen) is an Indian Hindi-language crime thriller web television series which premiered on SonyLIV on 10 July 2020.
 It is produced by Applause Entertainment and Edgestorm Ventures.
 The series depicts the two aspects of the society - the power-drunk influential people who think they can get away with anything and the oppressed, subjected to years of torture, who finally decide to bring themselves to justice.

-Undekhi season 2 was released on March 4, 2022.
+Undekhi season 2 was released on 4 March 2022 and season 3 was released on 10 May 2024.

 Premise

 Season 1

 Undekhi begins in Sunderbans but soon shifts to Manali.
 In less than 30 minutes, viewers witness two murders.
 DSP Barun Ghosh (Dibyendu Bhattacharya) is investigating the Sunderban murder of a policeman, whose mutilated body is found in the forest.
 Two tribal girls are on the run and Ghosh, who suspects them to be the killers is on their trail.

 Season 2

 With the cliff-hanging end of season one of Undekhi, a new face called Abhaya finds Koyal and rescues her.
 On the other hand, Teji is determined to destroy the Atwal, and Daman is onboard with her.
-This season has another wedding of everyone's favorite Rinku Paaji.
+This season has the wedding of Rinku Paaji.
 Shashwat and Saloni manage to escape and are in hiding.
 The Atwal's are all set to expand their operations and unleash a reign of terror, by forging powerful business alliances with international drug dealers.
 However, the family is increasingly estranged and soon it becomes a massive conflict of power and position.